NativeInstruments/gocept.amqprun/README.txt

     </configure>

-The input-directory is expected to be a Maildir, i.e. files to be read should appear in ``input-directory/new`, which will be polled every second; after the files have been published to the given routing key, they will be moved to ``input-directory/cur``.
+The input-directory is expected to be a Maildir, i.e. files to be read should appear in ``input-directory/new` which will be polled every second.
+After the files have been published to the given routing key, they will be moved to ``input-directory/cur``.